javapark1/hazelcast-addon-bundles/README.md

 # Switch to my-jet-ws which has been configured with Jet 3.2
 switch_workspace my-jet-ws

+# Download bundle
+install_bundle -download -preview bundle-jet-3.2-cluster-trade.tar.gz

-# Install the trade cluster in my-jet-ws
+# Install the downloaded trade cluster in my-jet-ws
 install_bundle bundles/bundle-jet-3.2-cluster-trade.tar.gz

 # Switch cluster to the 'trade' cluster you just installed.